 And remember that you’ll need to carry out whatever you brought in.
 So (even if you don’t mind the weight), it’s not smart to bring canned goods.
 Cans are even more difficult to carry once they’ve been opened because of the sharp edges!

 There are three main types of foods for backpacking that fit all of the requirements above.
 You’ll probably be bringing a combination of these.
 For example, I will dehydrate sauces to put over dry foods that I get at the supermarket.

 Option 1: Dry Foods from the Supermarket

 You will find lots of dry foods at your supermarket which are great for backpacking.
-Examples include pastas, instant soups, dry beans and lentils, cereal, dry milk, instant rice, instant mashed potatoes, couscous, and spice and herb mixes.
+Examples include pastas, instant soups, dry beans and lentils, cereal, dry milk, instant rice, instant mashed potatoes, couscous, tuna pouches, and spice and herb mixes.

 - Readily available